This year, more than ever, we’re ALL looking for ways to Save Money on Thanksgiving.

 2. Shop In Advance

 Lots of specialty holiday items are on sale right now so it’s a perfect time to stock up.
 Look for coupons in the newspaper and online to add to your savings.
 Remember, because the specialty items are on sale, the regular weekly “milk and bread” items are not.
-If possible, buy those items in the weeks leading up to Thanksgiving when they are on sale to avoid paying top dollar the week of the holiday.
+If possible, buy those items in the weeks leading up to Thanksgiving when they are on sale to avoid paying top dollar the week of the holiday and you’ll Save Money On Thanksgiving.

 3. Score a reduced price turkey